August Zaleski

 August Zaleski (13 September 1883 – 7 April 1972) was a Polish economist, freemason, politician, and diplomat.
-Twice Minister of Foreign Affairs of the Republic of Poland, he served as President of Poland-in-exile.
+Twice Minister of Foreign Affairs of the Republic of Poland, he served as President of Poland–in-exile.

 Life and career

 August Zaleski was born in Warsaw on 13 September 1883.
-In 1901 he graduated from a gymnasium in Praga and became librarian to the Krasiński family, but later moved to London, where he graduated with a master's degree from the London School of Economics.
+In 1901, he graduated from a gymnasium in Praga and became librarian to the Krasiński family, but later moved to London, where he graduated with a master's degree from the London School of Economics.
 He was unable to return to Poland during World War I and, in 1917, started giving lectures in Polish in London.
-Around that time he also became interested in freemasonry and was one of the collaborators of the Polish National Committee, the institution which was to become the Polish representative to the Triple Entente.
+Around that time, he also became interested in freemasonry and was one of the collaborators of the Polish National Committee, the institution which was to become the Polish representative to the Triple Entente.
 As such, he was one of Roman Dmowski's envoys to assure English politicians that Józef Piłsudski's Polish Legions had sided with the Central Powers in order to combat Russia, not the West.

-In 1918, when Poland regained her independence, Zaleski proved to be a skilled diplomat and served in various posts in Polish embassies in Switzerland, Greece, Italy and was one of the Polish envoys to the League of Nations.
-After the May Coup d'État of 1926 he sided with the camp of Marshal Józef Piłsudski and, until 1932, held the post of minister of foreign affairs in two subsequent governments.
+In 1918, when Poland regained its independence, Zaleski proved to be a skilled diplomat and served in various posts in Polish embassies in Switzerland, Greece, Italy and was one of the Polish envoys to the League of Nations.
+After the May Coup d'État of 1926, he sided with the camp of Marshal Józef Piłsudski and, until 1932, held the post of minister of foreign affairs in two subsequent governments.

 In June 1932, Zaleski was attending a session of the League of Nations in Geneva when he found himself thrust in the middle of the crisis in Danzig as he learned that the destroyer ORP Wicher had been sent into the harbour of the Free City of Danzig (modern Gdańsk, Poland) without the permission of the Senate of the Free City.
 Although Zaleski had not been personally informed that the Wicher was going to Danzig, he put up an able defence of Poland in the League Assembly and Council.
 In talks with the Secretary-General Sir Eric Drummond, in exchange for an undertaking that Poland would not send the Wicher back to Danzig when the German battleship Schlesien was scheduled to visit, a confrontation that would potentially cause a German-Polish war, Zaleski wanted the League to pressure the Free City to resolve the port d'attache issue governing the right of the Polish Navy to use Danzig harbour and managed to obtain a resolution satisfactory to Poland.
 Zaleski's offer was taken and Drummond successfully pressured the Free City into settling the port d'attache issue in a manner favourable to Poland.